|

 isn’t the acidity of this new solution of mostly water in itself that makes it

-“soft.”
+relationship.
 The H3O+ ions aren’t really

 part of the action.
-But those other
+But some of those other

 problems if you try “hardening” the water, which is sometimes done to reverse